Tacoma News Tribune to lay off dozens of employees, state employment office says

 The affected positions are all related to the company’s recent decision to outsource printing and ad-inserting to other printers in the region early next year, Publisher David Zeeck said by phone.
 That decision was announced in a News Tribune article last week, in which Zeeck said affected employees will receive severance payments, continued company-subsidized health care benefits and outplacement support.

 Layoffs are expected to begin Feb.
 3, according to a posting by the employment security department.
 They’re planned to continue through Sept.
-1, Zeech said.
-About 26 of the affected employees are full-time staff and the rest work part-time hours.
+1, Zeeck said.
+He said around 26 of the affected employees are full-time staff and the rest work part-time hours.
 He declined to comment further.

 The state received notice of the layoffs on Nov.
 29, according to the post.